hmcts/prl-e2e-tests/README.md

 ### Notes
 - Each test can have multiple tags if it fits into more than one category.
-- Regularly review test tagging to maintain a well-organized and efficient test suite.
+- Regularly review test tagging to maintain a well-organised and efficient test suite.